harness/terraform-provider-harness/docs/data-sources/platform_role_assignments.md

 ### Read-Only

 - `disabled` (Boolean) The `disabled` attribute in the role assignment resource controls the status of the role assignment.
 Setting `disabled` to `false` activates the role and its permissions, enabling the assigned entity to perform allowed actions.
 Conversely, setting `disabled` to `true` deactivates the role, revoking the entity's permissions and action capabilities.
+Default value should be `false`.
 - `id` (String) The ID of this resource.
-- `managed` (Boolean) Managed or not.
+- `managed` (Boolean) Specifies whether the role assignment is managed by Harness.
+Setting managed to `true` means that Harness will manage the lifecycle of the role assignment, including its creation, updates, and deletion.
+Conversely, setting it to `false` indicates that the role assignment is not managed by Harness, and thus Harness will not perform actions on it.
+Default value should be `false`.
 - `principal` (List of Object) Principal. (see [below for nested schema](#nestedatt--principal))
 - `resource_group_identifier` (String) Resource group identifier.
 - `role_identifier` (String) Role identifier.